Cuba is Not Its Beaches or Its Whores

 We wanted to understand, at least in principle and thanks to the locals, the key to the island, its life tune, and how people create art when they have so many obstacles.

-When power disproportionally swings toward one side and as a consequence allows a very small group to fatten their wallets, it inevitably generates a counter-narrative, an alternate culture that evolves in par with tyranny only to maim it.
+When power disproportionally swings toward one side, allowing a tiny group to fatten their wallets, it inevitably generates a counter-narrative.
+This alternate culture evolves on par with tyranny only to maim it.

-When you see classic cars from the U.S. the mixture of architecture; when you get the feel of the city and indulge in some ruin porn just for a bit, you can’t stop to draw parallels between Detroit and both cities’ decay.
-Maybe these cities downturned for opposite reasons, maybe not so much.
-It’s funny to think that some cars were even manufactured in Motor City while the revolution was still in its infancy.
+When you see classic cars from the U.S., the mixture of architecture, when you get the feel of the city and indulge in some ruin porn just for a bit, you can’t stop drawing parallels between Detroit and both cities’ decay.
+Maybe these cities were downturned for opposing reasons, maybe not so much.
+It’s funny to think that some cars were manufactured in Motor City while the revolution was still in its infancy.

 Photo: LaPhoenikera.com

-In Havana, much like in Detroit, people survive in spite of their circumstances and both have been neglected by basically everyone around them.
+In Havana, like in Detroit, people survive despite their circumstances, and both have been neglected by basically everyone around them.
 Their artists, like the rest of the population, have to hustle.
-In Cuba’s case, it’s scoring art supplies, through the support of friends or institutions/organizations from other countries.
+They score art supplies through the support of friends or institutions/organizations from other countries.

 Taller Comunitario José Martí

-This workshop/studio/gallery on Paseo del Prado (Old Havana), witnesses that conversation all the time: where the fuck do we get the supplies to work with?
-The work they do with the youth is in part thanks to donations and for the artists in this collective, everything is a possibility.
+This workshop/studio/gallery on Paseo del Prado (Old Havana) witnesses that conversation all the time: where the fuck do we get the supplies to work with?
+The work they do with the youth is partly thanks to donations, and for the artists in this collective, everything is a possibility.
 Such is the case of 2+2=5?
-(Fabián López Hernández), who sometimes draws his hooded character on the brown napkins everybody gets when they order a pizza, masareal (guava panetela) and snow cones, or in some shady branches of Pío Pío (a fried chicken joint) that don’t carry the fancy card boxes they usually give out.
+(Fabián López Hernández), who sometimes draws his hooded character on the brown napkins everybody gets when they order a pizza, masareal (guava panetela), and snow cones, or in some shady branches of Pío Pío (a fried chicken joint) that don’t carry the fancy card boxes they usually give out.

 Photo: Taller Comunitario José Martí

-Besides a gallery where the audience can interact with the artists and their work or take a class Saturday mornings, Taller Comunitario provides an exploration channel for youth who are curious and interested in learning visual arts or theater.
+Besides a gallery where the audience can interact with the artists and their work or take a class on Saturday mornings, Taller Comunitario provides an exploration channel for youth curious and interested in learning visual arts or theater.

-Hueso Duro (Miguel Ángel Hernández), a member of the project, tells us the collective participates in cultural exchanges and several of its members have had shows overseas like in the case of experimental photographer Yomer Montejo Harrys.
+Hueso Duro (Miguel Ángel Hernández), a project member, tells us the collective participates in cultural exchanges, and several of its members have had shows overseas, like in the case of experimental photographer Yomer Montejo Harrys.

-These travels have secured friends and organization support all over the world that periodically collaborate with them giving workshops and providing art supplies.
+These travels have secured the support of friends and organizations worldwide, which periodically collaborate with them by giving workshops and providing art supplies.

 Photo: Taller Comunitario José Martí.

-Yoanny Aldaya Ramirez is also part of the collective and his work must be seen because describing it with words is futile.
-Carlos Tato Ayress, a Chilean singer/songwriter/painter who exiled in Havana during the 70’s, is also a member and has been singing “Nueva Trova” since it started.
-Frida Granados, Osmany Carratala, and Vladimir Morejón are also part of Taller Comunitario
+Yoanny Aldaya Ramirez is also part of the collective, and his work must be seen because describing it with words is futile.
+Carlos Tato Ayress, a Chilean singer/songwriter/painter exiled in Havana during the 1970s, is also a member and has been singing “Nueva Trova” since the collective started.
+Frida Granados, Osmany Carratala, and Vladimir Morejón are also part of Taller Comunitario.

-Keeping the workshops free with limited material for the kids is hard –especially when there are only two art supply shops in Havana and they replenish supplies twice a year, but government favored artists get dibs on the material and leave very little to the rest.
+Keeping the workshops free with limited material for the kids is hard—especially when there are only two art supply shops in Havana that replenish supplies twice a year.
+Government-favored artists get dibs on the material and leave little for the rest.

-In spite of their adversities they produce and a lot.
-Just by looking around inside the gallery you get the sense that these artists are devoted to the fruition of their creativity.
+Despite their adversities, they produce a lot.
+Looking around inside the gallery, you get the sense that these artists are devoted to the fruition of their creativity.

 Photo: Taller Comunitario José Martí.

-Every month, a group of local artists gather at Taller Comunitario to talk, drink rum, smoke and listen to good music (the majority of the time Aldeanos, Silvito El Libre, Maikel Extremo, Wichy Vedado or something similar plays in the background).
+Every month, a group of local artists gathers at Taller Comunitario to talk, drink rum, smoke, and listen to good music (the majority of the time, Aldeanos, Silvito El Libre, Maikel Extremo, Wichy Vedado, or something similar plays in the background).

-One day we heard Tato Ayress playing some anthems of “la Nueva Trova’s” songbook and “De Santiago a La Habana” (From Santiago to Havana), a jam that we’ll never forget and you only fully understand once you’ve been there.
+One day, we heard Tato Ayress playing some anthems from “la Nueva Trova’s” songbook and “De Santiago a La Habana” (From Santiago to Havana), a jam that we’ll never forget.
+You only fully understand once you’ve been there.

 La Fábrica

-The night before, we got there late and the tickets they give at the entrance ran out (I’ll explain why these tickets are important in a bit ’cause it can save you 30 bucks and a whole lot ‘o embarrassment), that’s why we decided to get there at 8:00 p.m.
+The night before, we got there late, and the tickets they give at the entrance ran out (I’ll explain why these tickets are important in a bit because they can save you 30 bucks and a whole lot of embarrassment), so we decided to get there at 8:00 p.m.

 21:02:32 Late!
-We arrive at the place at the same time we did the night before, but there’s no line to get in.
+We arrived at the place the same time we did the night before, but there was no line to get in.

-21:05:16 The experience is distributed in different environments (they’re called “naves”), and each one showcases the works of local talent like Yomer Montejo.
+21:05:16 The experience is distributed in different environments (called “naves”), and each showcases the works of local talent like Yomer Montejo.
 Nave 3 is showing Kid Chocolate, a play that chronicles the life of Eligio Sardiñas Montalvo, the first Cuban boxer to win a world championship.

-Everything about this play is impeccable, from the vigorous performance by Jorge Caballero, the score performed by a live band or the use of the minimally dressed stage.
-Though the cherry on top is the use of props, specifically a hollow rectangular wooden box Caballero uses as a donkey, washer, shoe shining chair, a car, and a podium, among other things.
-It is like a Mary Poppins magical bag where he gets the costumes for the different characters he personafies (at least 5), it was friggin’ genius!
+Everything about this play is impeccable, from the vigorous performance by Jorge Caballero, the score performed by a live band, and the use of the minimally dressed stage.
+However, the cherry on top is the use of props, specifically a hollow rectangular wooden box Caballero uses as a donkey, washer, shoe-shining chair, a car, and a podium, among other things.
+It is like a Mary Poppins magical bag where he gets the costumes for the characters he personifies (at least 5); it was genius!

 Photo: LaPhoenikera.com

-22:11:08 After guzzling our first official hard-hitter glass of rum inside the venue we went ouside to have a cig and hang around one of the many corners this place has and where you meet the most interesting characters.
-Like Frank, a Cuban writer who creates children’s books or Katiushka, a cook and spice collector from Brooklyn, NY.
+22:11:08 After guzzling our first official hard-hitter glass of rum inside the venue, we went outside to have a cig and hang around one of the many corners this place has.
+This is where you meet the most interesting characters, like Frank, a Cuban writer who creates children’s books, or Katiushka, a cook and spice collector from Brooklyn, NY.

 After inhaling the nicotine-drenched cylinder, we hit the different naves and soaked up in Cuban art.
 I must confess that I feel a bit overwhelmed, saturated with so much to see.

-22:30:04 Did I mention there are several bars and all the bartenders are pretty generous with the sauce?
+22:30:04 Did I mention several bars, and all the bartenders are pretty generous with the sauce?

 Photo: FAC

-23:21:00 We are 20 minutes late (ok, 21) for Isis Flores’ set on the stage of nave 4.
+23:21:00 We are 20 minutes late (ok, 21) for Isis Flores’ set on the stage of Nave 4.
 The blue-light walls are covered with images of Bowie, Hendrix, Moré, Madonna, The Godfather of Soul, and Lionel “Hamp” Hampton, among other music icons.
-Isis is working the crowd with her pop anthems that most people seem to enjoy.
-I’m in the middle of the venue grinning, looking like a creeper who’s staring at the crowd, happy that everyone seems to be having an awesome time.
+Isis works the crowd with pop anthems that most people enjoy.
+I’m in the middle of the venue, grinning, looking like a creeper, staring at the crowd, happy everyone seems to be vibing.

 Photo: LaPhoenikera.com

-01:03:09 We hung out and talked with the peeps from Taller Comunitario (because at La Fábrica you stumble upon most of the people you meet during the trip), Frank the storyteller and Katiushka the cook have come and gone, and people are dancing as if their worries existed somewhere else.
+01:03:09 We hung out and talked with the peeps from Taller Comunitario (because at La Fábrica, you stumble upon most people you meet during the trip).
+Frank, the storyteller, and Katiushka, the cook, have come and gone, and people are dancing as if their worries exist elsewhere.

 Quick note: The programming at this place changes every 3 months, what we saw most-likely will change, but you’ll surely experiment some bad-ass art.